 Some MPA senders may be unable to conform to the sender requirements because their implementation of TCP is not designed with MPA in mind.
-Even if the sender is MPA-aware, the network may contain "middle boxes" which modify the TCP stream by changing the segmentation.
+Even for optimized MPA/TCP senders, the network may contain "middle boxes" which modify the TCP stream by changing the segmentation.
 This is generally interoperable with TCP and its users and MPA must be no exception.

-The presence of Markers in MPA (when enabled) allows an MPA receiver to recover the FPDUs despite these obstacles, although it may be necessary to utilize additional buffering at the receiver to do so.
+The presence of Markers in MPA (when enabled) allows an optimized MPA/TCP receiver to recover the FPDUs despite these obstacles, although it may be necessary to utilize additional buffering at the receiver to do so.